 Keep in mind that your post holes will correspond to both the height and width or diameter of the post.

 Use a post-hole digger to dig down about 2-3 feet per post.
 The size of your post hole will be dictated by the size of the post.
 The depth should be roughly ⅓ the height of the post, so a 6-foot tall post needs a hole that is 2 feet deep.

 Width is roughly 3 times the width or diameter of the post, so a 4″ square post will have an exact width of 3.5″, making the hole 10.5″ wide.
 Consider renting a post-hole auger if you have many posts to dig.
 Remove excess dirt so it is not in your way for the rest of the project.

 Setting the Posts

-After the posts are set it is time to install the rails between each post and then the pickets.
+After you’ve set the posts, it is time to install the rails between each post, or the panels, if not using loose lumber, then the pickets or boards.

 Adding the Rails